Winged Foot Golf Club: Head professionals at Winged Foot

-ScorecardWest CourseEast Course'

 Major championships held at Winged Foot

 Winged Foot's West Course has hosted the U.S. Open six times and the PGA Championship once.
 The East Course has hosted the U.S. Women's Open twice and the U.S. Senior Open.

 Winged Foot Golf Club has also hosted the U.S. Amateur twice; in 2004, the tournament was contested on both courses.
 The 1949 Walker Cup was played on the West Course.

 In January 2013, the United States Golf Association announced that Winged Foot Golf Club would host the 120th U.S. Open in 2020.
 With its sixth U.S. Open, only Oakmont Country Club and Baltusrol Golf Club have hosted the tournament more times.

 For USGA championships, the West Course has been typically set up at par 70.
 In this configuration the 514 yd converted par five ninth hole becomes one of the longest par fours in major championship history.
 The 640 yd par five twelfth is the sixth longest hole in major championship history.

 Ogilvy's 2006 winning score of five-over-par and Irwin's seven-over in 1974 represent two of the highest major championship 72-hole scores in the modern era of golf.
 Julius Boros' winning score of 293 (+9) in the 1963 U.S. Open (at The Country Club near Boston), played in gusty winds, represents both the highest aggregate score and highest score in relation to par during this era.

 On January 9, 2023, it was announced Winged Foot will host the U.S. Open for a seventh time in 2028, the first since 2006 at the course with ticketed spectators.